nmattei/cmps3160/_projects/project1/README.md

   * Code is correct to achieve task.
   * Graphs are clean and well labeled.
   * Interpretation is reasonable and well written.

-* (10 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.

 * Total Score: